 - Honors Convocation

-All students who complete the OCC are also eligible to apply for funding from the Pitt Advantage Grant.
-To learn more about this $1,500 award, visit the Pitt Advantage Grant page.
+All students who complete the OCC are also eligible to apply for funding from the OCC Advantage Grant.
+To learn more about this $1,500 award, visit the OCC Advantage Grant page.

 Membership in the OCC Honor Society is open to qualified candidates of any age, sex, sexual orientation, race, handicap or disability, color, religion, and national and ethnic origin.